johnrearden/clarity/BUGS.md

 Journaling image in carousel is taller than the rest. - FIXED

-Deployed images arent showing and file sizes too large.
+Deployed images arent showing and file sizes too large - DISPLAY FIXED FILES STILL TOO LARGE

 RSVP show as title of form